Honzapkcz/dogenuj/README.md

 ## Introduction

 Dogenuj (formally known as KUJNUJ) is Minecraft modpack made by Honzapkcz for his semi-private server.
-Started by forking Majnr+, it grew up to 400 mods giving optimal performance for even running on mashed potato (honzapkcz here, yes i'm playing on 4k monitor with 14 years old office laptop) and a lot of new content for everyone to never get bored (from looting dungeons to building fusion reactors)!
+Started by forking Majnr+, it grew up to 400 mods giving optimal performance for running on mashed potatoes (honzapkcz here, yes i'm playing on 4k monitor with 14 years old office laptop) and a lot of new content for everyone to never get bored (from looting dungeons to building fusion reactors)!

-**Everything tech-y goes around these:**
+**Everything tech related goes around these:**

 - Create (being the main one)
 - Tech Reborn (the tech classic)